OIDAM98/oidam98.github.com/content/_index.md

 I'm Oscar De Alva!

 New graduate of Computer System's Engineering at UDLAP, Mexico.
-Tech enthusiast, aspiring Data Engineer and JRPGs lover.
+Tech enthusiast, aspiring Data Engineer/FP Programmer and JRPGs lover.

 [Get to know me better](/about "Get to know me better").